Dog Licking your Face and what it means

 Consistency

 The best way for your pup to learn is to show them what you want and reward them.
-If you show the behaviour often, they will eventually learn how to behave appropriately.
-Give your dog many opportunities for success, and make sure to avoid mistakes!
+If you show the behaviour often, they will eventually learn to behave appropriately.
+Give your dog many opportunities for success, and avoid mistakes!

 Training and Patience